Frequently Asked Questions

 Where are Deschutes Brewery beers available?

-Deschutes Brewery currently distributes in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Illinois, Kansas, Minnesota, Missouri, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Texas, Utah, Washington, Wyoming, British Columbia, and Alberta.
+Deschutes Brewery currently distributes in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Illinois, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oregon, Philadelphia (PA), South Dakota, Texas, Utah, Washington, Wyoming, British Columbia, and Alberta.

 How can I get Deschutes beers if I do not live in one of the states listed above?